Frequently Asked Questions

 Q. Who organizes and runs the conferences?

 Some conferences are run by groups of volunteers who exist only to put on the conference; All Star II is one of these.
-Others are run by organizations that have other activities and purposes, such as the Isles of Shoals Historical and Research Association (ISHRA) Conference.
+Others are run by organizations that have other activities and purposes, such as the Isles of Shoals Historical and Research Association (ISHRA) conference.

 All Star II recently incorporated, since it's become hard for a non-incorporated group to have a bank account or buy insurance.
 The name of the corporation is the All Star II Family Conference Corporation.
 The members of the corporation are the past chairs of All Star II.